Business Sale Process

-Here is a brief overview of a typical business sale process (this is a guide only and some differences do occur between transactions):
+Here is a brief overview of a the steps involved in selling a business (this is a guide only and some differences do occur between transactions):

 - You make the decision to place your business on the market.

-- We meet with you to review the business.
+- You meet with us to go through the details of the business and your plans.
 Following the meeting, we would provide a realistic opinion of the likely selling price for the business and the expected demand from buyers.

-- A marketing program and budget are agreed upon and the program is implemented.
+- A marketing program is put together for the sale of your business, and the program is implemented.

 - Enquiries are received and each prospect signs a confidentiality agreement.

-- Prospects are provided with preliminary details on the business.
+- The qualified buyer is provided with further details of the business.

 - An offer is made by the prospective buyer.

-- Once offer and details of the offer have been agreed, the purchaser and his/her accountant conduct due diligence on the business.
+- Once the price and details of the deal are agreed, the purchaser and his/her accountant conduct due diligence on the business.

 - If everything checks out, the the seller’s solicitor will draft a contract.